pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 2. Grant permissions to remote storage access

-    Using Amazon S3 as the storage is the same as restoring data using BR and Dumpling, there are three methods to grant permissions.
+    Like restoring data using BR and Dumpling, when using Amazon S3 as the storage, there are three methods to grant permissions.
 The configuration varies with different methods.
 For details, see [Back up the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).
-Using Ceph or GCS as the storage, only support grant permissions by importing AccessKey and SecretKey.
+If you use Ceph or GCS as the storage, you can only grant permissions by importing AccessKey and SecretKey.

     * Grant permissions by importing AccessKey and SecretKey

-        Using Amazon S3, Ceph or GCS as the storage, support grant permissions by importing AccessKey and SecretKey.
+        If you use Amazon S3, Ceph, or GCS as the storage, grant permissions by importing AccessKey and SecretKey.

         1. Create a `Secret` configuration file `secret.yaml` containing the rclone configuration.
 A sample configuration is listed below.
 Only one cloud storage configuration is required.